 The area to the south of Sunrise Business Park was confirmed as the preferred site due to location, accessibility and buildability.

-The site will include a new access road from the Blandford Bypass near the Sunrise Business Park roundabout.
+The new site will have an access road from the Blandford Bypass near the Sunrise Business Park roundabout.

 After entering the site, there will be a separate area at the HRC for the public to park and unload unwanted items.
-There would be no need to temporarily close the facility (which happens at the existing site) as our contractors will be able to use their vehicles to access the waste containers from the lower yard area.
+There would be no need to temporarily close the facility to empty full containers (which happens at the existing site) as our contractors will access the waste containers from the lower yard area.

 A modern architectural structure with a large roof extending over an outdoor area by a carpark.

 The proposals also include separate access to the transfer barn for collection and waste transport vehicles.
-Dorset Council’s waste team (previously known as the Dorset Waste Partnership) have designed and built four replacement sites across the county and used their experience when devising these plans to maximise development potential while limiting the impact on the surrounding natural environment.
+Dorset Council’s waste team has designed and built four replacement sites across the county and used their experience when devising these plans to maximise development potential while limiting the impact on the surrounding natural environment.

 Aerial view of a modern industrial facility with a flat roof, surrounded by greenery.
 The facility has several large ventilation units on the roof, a loading dock area with trucks, and a parking lot.